erfangolpour/theartofmathematics/README.md

 #### Available at https://theartofmathematics.github.io

 Welcome to __The Art of Mathematics__.
 This project is influenced by [Mr. Evgeny Tuev](http://pattisonhighschool.ca/teachers/mr-evgeny-tuev/) and developed by [Erfan Golpour](https://www.linkedin.com/in/erfan-golpour-9739341b7/).
-The project objective is to show how mathematical functions appear in art and nature.
+The main objective is to demonstrate how mathematical functions naturally appear in art and nature.
 Before you move on, please take a moment to read the instructions:

 * When you hover the mouse over a function in the preview panel, the corresponding function will be highlighted on the graph to help you easily find a function.
 * Use the white arrows on the main picture to switch between the sets of functions.
 For now there are 2 sets available.